Block Quote – A 3-Step Guide

 MLA

-The Modern Language Association Style Guide is commonly used by researchers.
+The Modern Language Association Style Guide (MLA) is commonly used by researchers.
 In this case, the block quotes do not always go beyond four lines.
 They are:

 • Introduced with a colon